 To succeed in proving that the defendant committed tortious interference with contract, the plaintiff must plead and prove: (1) the existence of a valid and enforceable contract between the plaintiff and another; (2) the defendant's awareness of the contractual relationship between the plaintiff and another; (3) the defendant's intentional and unjustifiable inducement of a breach of the contract; (4) a breach of contract by the other caused by the defendant's wrongful acts; and (5) damage to the plaintiff.
 Grund v.
 Donegan, 298 Ill.
 App.
 3d 1034, 1038 (1998).

-The Clinton Law Firm assists Illinois businesses in resolving their disputes efficiently and effectively through mediation, arbitration or litigation, depending on the specific circumstances.
+The Clinton Law Firm assists Illinois corporations, LLCs and other businesses in resolving their disputes efficiently and effectively through mediation, arbitration or litigation, depending on the specific circumstances.
 Call us today at 312.357.1515 or contact us online today to schedule your free initial consultation.

 We discuss recent commercial cases of interest on our blog.